 This means you could be waiting a while to have your excess paid.
 That is, unless you’re a Blue Badge Insurance customer.
-If we deem you’re not at fault and you’ve supplied the at-fault party’s name, address and registration number then we waive your excess.
+If our insurance underwriter deems you’re not at fault and you’ve supplied the at-fault party’s name, address and registration number then we waive your excess.

-6. Let your insurer advise you on what to do next
+6. Let your insurance provider advise you on what to do next

-If your claim is accepted, your insurer will advise the next steps. f you decide to go ahead with the claim, it will do one of the following:
+If your claim is accepted, your insurance provider will advise the next steps. f you decide to go ahead with the claim, it will do one of the following:

-If this happens, your insurer will be responsible for ensuring any repairs happen in a timely manner and to a high standard.
-If repairs aren’t done properly, the insurer also responsible for fixing it.
+If this happens, your insurance provider will be responsible for ensuring any repairs happen in a timely manner and to a high standard.
+If repairs aren’t done properly, the insurance provider also responsible for fixing it.